AndresFrancoPerez/Getting-and-Cleaning-Data/README.md

 ###This project contains...
 * A script in R language, with the codes to storage, process and obtain tidy data.
-* A code book, including the description of the variables (The ones that came in the raw data source and the ones calculated and used in the tidy data contruction.
+* A code book, including the description of the variables (The ones that came in the raw data source and the ones calculated and used in the tidy data contruction).
 * A README file with the summary of the project.

 ###Script logic (in the run_analysis.R file)